What vaccinations do I need to have before traveling abroad?

 If needed, all commonly used vaccines can be given on the same day.
 However, certain vaccines that typically cause local reactions should (if possible) be given on separate office visits.
 Fortunately, a number of combined vaccines are now available that provide protection against more than one disease.
 Combination vaccines are just as safe and effective as individual single-disease vaccines and offer the convenience of fewer injections.

 Do I need to present any vaccine-related official paperwork as I cross country borders?

-All travelers, adults and children, are wise to take a written record of vaccines administered.
+All travelers, adults and children, are wise to take a written record of vaccines they have received.
 The International Certificate of Vaccination is required in the case of yellow fever vaccination, or a letter of exemption when appropriate.
 Other things to remember about this certificate: